google/koladata/docs/api/kd/streams.md

 of your computation.

 Args:
-  stream: A single-item input stream.
+  stream_or_future: A single-item input stream or a future.

 Returns:
-  The single item from the stream.</code></pre>
+  The single item from the stream or the future.</code></pre>

 ### `kd.streams.while_(condition_fn, body_fn, *, executor=unspecified, returns=unspecified, yields=unspecified, yields_interleaved=unspecified, **initial_state)` {#kd.streams.while_}